Monitor Apple Silicon GPU on macOS with macmon + Hosted Graphite

 Conclusion

-This isn’t about graphs for the sake of graphs, it’s about closing the feedback loop in your day-to-day workflow.
+This isn’t about graphs for the sake of graphs; it’s about closing the feedback loop in your day-to-day workflow.
 For example, if you’re cutting video, a timeline that “feels sticky” might show 95% GPU utilization with clocks sliding down after a minute, indicating classic thermal throttling.
-So now you can take action by lowering the preview quality, rendering shorter export chunks, or by simply giving the machine more airflow until you see the numbers stabilize.
-You don’t need heavyweight tooling to get this kind of visibility. macmon plus a tiny bash script gives you the GPU’s vital signs in an easy to understand time-series format.
+So now you can take action by lowering the preview quality, rendering shorter export chunks, or simply giving the machine more airflow until you see the numbers stabilize.
+You don’t need heavyweight tooling to get this kind of visibility. macmon, combined with a tiny bash script, provides you with the GPU’s vital signs in an easy-to-understand time-series format.
 Once you’ve got the signals, tuning your workflow becomes less of a guess and more repeatable.

 You might also like other posts...

-Visualize Logs Alongside Metrics: Complete Observability for Slow PostgreSQL Queries
+Visualize Logs Alongside Metrics: Complete Observability Into Redis Performance

 header image